jonathanlocke/jonathanlocke.github.io/unpublished/logging.md

         [...]
     }

-This means that any *Application* subclass that broadcasts a message (directly or through a listener chain) can depend on it being logged (if it isn't filtered out in the listener chain).
-In practice this looks like:
+Here, when any *Application* subclass broadcasts a message (directly or through a listener chain) it can depend on it being logged (if it isn't filtered out somewhere along the way in the listener chain).
+In practice usage this looks like:

     public OperationDoomIII extends Application
     {